 A cylinder raised 1 m from the top of the water jacket and within 3 m from the stove is going to have much more positive rise (1:3) on the flow pipe (and therefore much more positive circulation when thermosyphoning) than a cylinder raised the same height but 8 m away (as this second one would have much flatter pipes: only 1:8 – too low; poor circulation).
 The further the cylinder from the stove, horizontally-speaking, the higher it must be raised to compensate.

-Hot water cylinders are typically pretty tall (an upright tube – again, I’ll touch on this very soon when we start examining sizes): depending on your situation, you may be limited as to what you can achieve.
+Hot water cylinders are typically pretty tall (an upright tube – we’ll get to this very soon when we start examining sizes): depending on your situation, you may be limited as to what you can achieve.
 For those with high ceilings, a cylinder sitting raised in a cupboard beside or behind the stove is going to be great – give plenty of height and positive circulation; minimise pipe run and give a nice warm cupboard handy to your installation.
 Likewise on a second storey.

 For many people though, the cylinder is probably going to end up in an attic or ceiling cavity.
 This is fine, but you’re just going to have to accept that you’re not really going to get to take advantage of any heat loss coming off the cylinder (modern cylinders are all pretty well insulated to begin with, but you could always wrap extra insulation around one up in the ceiling).

 For space reasons, some people resort to locating the cylinder outside the dwelling.
-This is not really desirable (though personally, I would sooner do this in order to still have it run passively, over locating it somewhere indoors that meant you needed to employ a pump to push heat down) but not completely out of the question.
-You’d want some kind of enclosure to protect it from the elements, give it extra insulation to really minimise heat loss as much as possible, and don’t have any of the communicating pipework outdoors where they’d be exposed to frost or ice risk.
+While not exactly ideal (though personally, I would sooner do this in order to still have it run passively, over locating it somewhere indoors that meant you needed to employ a pump to push heat down) it’s not completely out of the question either.
+You’d want some kind of enclosure to protect it from the elements, give it lots of extra insulation to really minimise heat loss as much as possible, and don’t have any of the communicating pipework outdoors where they’d be exposed to frost or ice risk.

-This is good enough reason to really want to avoid a cylinder in horizontal configuration if at all possible – re-evaluate whatever plans are necessitating it being on its side.
+This is good enough reason to avoid a cylinder in horizontal configuration if at all possible – re-evaluate whatever plans are necessitating it being on its side.

 Finally, when deciding on a location, it is important to consider the rest of the plumbing in the house.